initstring/RTAP/docs/installation.md

 ### How it Works

-Let's be the change we want to see in the world.
-There is no support for passwords!
-Authentication is SSO-first (Google OAuth today), with an optional demo-mode button for trials.
+Authentication is SSO-only, with an optional demo-mode button for trials.

+Currently, only Google SSO is enabled.
+However, [NextAuth supports tons of providers](https://next-auth.js.org/v3/configuration/providers#oauth-providers).
+Open an issue and I will add providers for you.

 **Admin bootstrap:**

 - On first run, the application creates an admin account using `INITIAL_ADMIN_EMAIL` from your `.env`.
-- If using Google SSO, sign in with the matching Google account.
+- If using SSO, sign in with the matching account and it will just work.
 - If using demo mode, click "Sign in as Demo Admin" (requires `ENABLE_DEMO_MODE=true`).

 **Ongoing user management:**

 - Once logged in as admin, you can create additional users.
-- Google SSO users: log in with the matching Google email.
+- SSO users: log in with the matching email.

 Accounts must be created inside the platform; SSO logins for unknown emails will be rejected.